 Everest High Passes Trek Overview

-Everest High Pass Adventure trekking pushes trekkers to unlock their high endurance level and experience a profound sense of accomplishment.
+Everest High Pass Adventure trek pushes trekkers to unlock their high endurance level and experience a profound sense of accomplishment.

 You also hike to places like Hotel Everest View (3,962 m), Nagarjuna Hill (5,100 m), and Gokyo Ri (5,357 m).
 The initial part of the Everest Three High Passes Trekking follows the classic EBC trek route, so you also get to explore the iconic villages, including Namche Bazaar (3,440 m).

 Everest Three High Pass Trek is like climbing a peak itself.
 However, no technical climbing is required, or any climbing gear is involved.
-You get to explore the hidden corners of the Khumbu region on three High Passes trekking and witness the most stunning mountain views.
+On three High Passes trekking, you get to explore the hidden corners of the Khumbu region and witness the most stunning mountain views.

 As you spend a long time in the mountains, you will learn much about Sherpas and people from other communities like Rai, Limbu, and Bhotiya.
 While trekking, you visit ancient monasteries like Khumjung (3,790 m), Tengboche (3,860 m), and Pangboche (3,985 m), offering unique cultural experiences that will pique your curiosity and interest.